How to Follow Up Like a Pro After Your Sales Meeting

 Meetings and engagement don’t stop after you close the deal with a prospect.
 Customer engagement is more important than ever for retention, brand awareness, advocacy programs, cross-selling and upselling.
 After a customer meeting, you should follow a slightly different pattern for follow-up activities.

 - Much like you would for a prospect, craft a personalized, valuable follow-up email outlining your customer’s needs, what you discussed and how you can help.
-Don’t be afraid to use data related to business outcomes your customer has achieved as a result of their partnership with you.
+Don’t be afraid to use data related to business outcomes your customer has achieved because of their partnership with you.

-- Take note of the strong points in your initial meeting.
+- Note the strong points in your initial meeting.
 You can bring these up later when you recap the meeting with the client.

 - Put your CRM to good use.
-With existing customers, it is vital for your entire organization to have visibility into the conversations you’ve had, references they’ve provided for prospects, and any marketing activities in which your customer is willing to participate.
+With existing customers, it is vital for your entire organization to have visibility into the conversations you’ve had, references they’ve provided for prospects, and any marketing activities in which your customer will take part.
 By capturing your meeting notes in your CRM, you’ll be sure that others in your organization aren’t tapping your customer too frequently and that you’re keeping your promises to them.

 - Be consistent with your follow up after meeting with your customer.
 Don’t take advantage of your current relationship and the level of trust you’ve built with your customer.
 They will still expect you to communicate when you say you will and deliver what you’ve promised.